Part 1: Orphanages

 Societies have responded to abandoned children or those in need in a variety of ways; two major responses being adoption (or taking in a child before the legal side was set up), and the creation of orphanages (homes) for vulnerable children.

 The creation of orphanages can be traced back to Roman times, when the Church was charged to care for orphans.
 Monasteries assumed responsibility in the middle ages, then individual parishes during the Reformation.
 In the 18th century, with the growth of philanthropy, the first charitable orphanage was founded in 1741 in London, England.
 The 19th century saw these privately funded orphanages receive government oversight and royal patronage.
 These orphanages carry a mixed history of the type of care they provided and the motivations for that care.
-You can read more about this in our next article to be released Thursday, March 15.
+You can read more about this in our article on the adoption movement, here.

 In the United States, the first orphanage was established in 1729.
 This was in response to the conflict at Natchez, Mississippi, which left a large number of children without parents.
 Health epidemics, wars, immigration, growing urbanization, and economic difficulties led to a dramatic increase in U.S. orphanages in the 19th century.